 Did you know you can shorten the load times by optimising how your web page loads?
 When combining and compressing files is not enough, you can load scripts like JavaScript and CSS asynchronously.

-This allows some scripts to load simultaneously, if possible, which helps in speeding up the loading process.
-WP Rocket plugin is popular for performing this web page optimisation step.
+This allows some scripts to load simultaneously, if possible, which helps speed up the loading process.
+The WP Rocket plugin is popular for performing this web page optimisation step.

 6. Minimise TTFB

 Time to First Byte (TTFB) is the time to get the first byte from the server to the browser.
-Ideally, a TTFB should amount to anything less than 200 ms. While this is a secondary concern for a website, you can use Chrome’s Developer Tools to understand how long the site takes to send an HTTP request and get the response.
+Ideally, a TTFB should amount to anything less than 200 ms. While this is a secondary concern for a website, you can use Chrome’s Developer Tools to understand how long it takes for the site to send an HTTP request and get a response.

 If slow TTFB is the main culprit behind your page speed improvement, you might want to check the network, page content, traffic, server configuration, and more.